Peligrietzer/feral_machines/posts/paring_knife.md

 <br>

-I held you in my core till the skin broke<br>
+I held you in my core till the skin broke,<br>
 but I only held my core by the stem.<br>

 <br>